Escaped murderer Danelo Cavalcante captured

 POTTSTOWN, Pa.
-(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, bringing relief to anxious residents of southeastern Pennsylvania who endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.
+(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, a conclusion that brought relief to anxious residents of southeastern Pennsylvania who had endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.

+Danelo Souza Cavalcante’s heat signal was picked up around 1 a.m. from an aircraft, but storms prevented teams from continuing to track him until the morning, Pennsylvania State Police Lt.
+Col. George Bivens said.
+In the meantime, tactical teams secured the area, and later moved in with search dogs, Bivens said at a news conference.

+“The were able to move in very quietly.
+They had the element of surprise.
+Cavalcante did not realize he was surrounded until that had occurred,” Bivens said.

+Cavalcante — still armed with the rifle — tried to escape by crawling through thick underbrush, Bivens said, and he continued to resist as he was taken into custody after 8 a.m.
+He was bitten by a police dog and suffered a minor wound, he said.

-State police announced Danelo Souza Cavalcante’s capture on social media on Wednesday, as the search entered its 14th day, and planned a news conference announcing details for 9:30 a.m.
+State police had announced Cavalcante’s capture on social media earlier Wednesday, as the search entered its 14th day.
+Bivens said police will discuss new charges with county prosecutors.

-Cavalcante’s condition wasn’t released, but aerial video footage from Fox 29 News showed a handcuffed man in a gravel lot and wearing a grey, long-sleeve shirt with law enforcement officers holding both arms.
-Later, the man stands at the back of an armored vehicle while an officer cuts the back of the shirt from neck to waist.
+Aerial footage from WPVI-TV news showed an armored vehicle with Cavalcante arriving at the Pennsylvania State Police barracks at Avondale.
+A handful of officers pulled from the back of the vehicle and quickly led him into the building.
+He was handcuffed and wrapped in what appeared to be a thermal blanket.

 The end to the search for Cavalcante, 34, unfolded just beyond Philadelphia’s heavily populated suburbs, in an area of woods, rolling farmland and a county park.
 The search forced schools to close right at the start of the academic year, led to warnings for homeowners to lock their doors, and blocked roads over the busy Labor Day weekend.

-Overnight into Wednesday, heavily armed law enforcement officers searched for the fugitive through a night of downpours and thunder.
+Overnight into Wednesday, heavily armed law enforcement officers searched for the fugitive through downpours and thunder.

 Cavalcante escaped from the Chester County jail in southeastern Pennsylvania on Aug.
 31 by crab-walking up between two walls that were topped with razor wire, then jumping from the roof and dashing away.
 He had been awaiting transfer to state prison after being sentenced days earlier for fatally stabbing his girlfriend, and is wanted in connection with another killing in Brazil.